hitrax-user/Leak-Lookout/README.md

       }
     }
     ```
     Apply these rules in the Firebase Console -> Firestore Database -> Rules.
-For `scan_config/status` writes, ensure the HTTP-callable function `setScanPaused` has appropriate invoker permissions if you restrict direct client writes.
+For `scan_config/status` writes, ensure the HTTP-callable function `triggerManualScan` (which implicitly updates run times) has appropriate invoker permissions if you restrict direct client writes too heavily or if you add more client-write operations to this doc in the future.

 ## Confirming the Backend Service is Working

 1.  **Check Firebase Cloud Function Logs:**
     *   Go to the Firebase Console -> Functions.
-    *   Select the `scheduledLeakScanner`, `triggerManualScan`, and `setScanPaused` functions.
+    *   Select the `scheduledLeakScanner` and `triggerManualScan` functions.
     *   Navigate to the "Logs" tab for each.
     *   After the `scheduledLeakScanner`'s run (every hour) or after triggering a manual scan from the Settings page, you should see logs indicating it started, searched repositories, processed files, and completed.
 Look for any error messages.
-    *   You can call `triggerManualScan` and `setScanPaused` via the Settings page in the app.
+    *   You can call `triggerManualScan` via the Settings page in the app.

 2.  **Inspect Firestore Data:**
     *   Go to the Firebase Console -> Firestore Database.
     *   Look for a collection named `leaks`.
 If the scanner finds potential leaks, new documents will appear here.
     *   Look for a collection `scan_config` with a document `status`.
-This document should contain `isPaused`, `lastRunStart`, and `lastRunFinish` fields, which are updated by the scanner and control functions.
+This document should contain `lastRunStart`, and `lastRunFinish` fields, which are updated by the scanner functions.

 3.  **Verify Dashboard and Settings Page:**
     *   Open the Leak Lookout application in your browser.
     *   The dashboard should populate with leaks from the Firestore `leaks` collection.
-    *   The Settings page should display the current scanner status (Paused/Active, last run times) from `scan_config/status`.
+    *   The Settings page should display the last run times from `scan_config/status`.
-    *   Test the "Run Scan Manually" and "Pause/Resume Scheduled Scans" buttons on the Settings page.
+    *   Test the "Run Scan Manually" button on the Settings page.
 Observe logs and Firestore data changes.

 4.  **Test with Emulators (Development):**
     *   Run `firebase emulators:start`.
 Your Next.js app's Firebase client (`src/lib/firebase.ts`) and Cloud Functions can be configured to connect to emulators for local testing.
 This often involves conditional connection logic based on an environment variable like `FIREBASE_EMULATOR_HOST`.